logfellow/logstash-logback-encoder/README.md

 You can either deal with the type conversion on the logstash side or you may use special operations provided by this encoder.
 The operations are:

-* #asLong{...} - evaluates pattern in curly braces and then converts resulting string to a long.
+* #asLong{...} - evaluates pattern in curly braces and then converts resulting string to a long (or a null if conversion fails).
-* #asDouble{...} - evaluates pattern in curly braces and then converts resulting string to a double.
+* #asDouble{...} - evaluates pattern in curly braces and then converts resulting string to a double (or a null if conversion fails).

 So this example
 ```xml